Your guide to buying CIAG services from

 02

-Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information.
+All pupils, parents and carers, teachers and staff who support pupils should have access to good-quality, up-to-date information about future pathways, study options, and labour market opportunities.
+Young people with special educational needs and disabilities (SEND) and their parents and carers may require different or additional information.
+All pupils will need the support of an informed adviser to make the best use of available information.

 03